davegreber/davegreber/README.md

 ### 👋 Hello 👋

 I am an <a href="https://www.thesculpted.com">artist</a>, educator, consultant, and aspiring programmer.
 I am interested in web3, ML, experimental visuals, divination, etc. I'm always looking to collaborate and learn more programming skills.
-I've worked extensively in the contemporary art world, and I'm currently transitioning toward a web-based career.
+I've worked extensively in the IRL contemporary art world, and I'm currently transitioning toward a web-based career.

 <div id="header" align="center">